AdobeDocs/analytics-learn.en/help/components/segmentation/dimension-models-in-segmentation.md

 ---
 # [!UICONTROL Dimension] Models in Segmentation

-[!UICONTROL Dimension] models are available through the gear for any [!UICONTROL dimension] in segmentation.
-These models are primarily helpful for sequential segmentation, and allow you to segment for persisted values of a [!UICONTROL dimension] (default), instances, or non-repeating instances of a [!UICONTROL dimension].
+Dimension models are available through the gear for any dimension in segmentation.
+These models are primarily helpful for sequential segmentation, and allow you to segment for persisted values of a dimension (default), instances, or non-repeating instances of a dimension.
+For detailed documentation, visit [Segment Builder](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segmentation-workflow/seg-build.html).

 >[!VIDEO](https://video.tv.adobe.com/v/32958/?quality=12&learn=on)